Ford EcoSport: First generation (BV226; 2003)

 The first generation EcoSport was designed by Ford Brazil Development Center under the program code BV226, and the codename "Amazon Project".
-It iswas based on the European Fiesta and Fusion MPV, sharing the same Ford B3 platform.
+It is based on the European Fiesta and Fusion MPV, sharing the same Ford B3 platform.

-The EcoSport became one of Ford's best-seller models in Brazil, by consistently appearing on the twenty best selling vehicles.
+The EcoSport became one of Ford's best-seller models in Brazil, consistently appearing on the twenty best selling vehicles.
 It was also popular in Argentina, Venezuela, and Mexico.
-Its main competitors were the Fiat Palio Weekend Adventure and Volkswagen CrossFox.
+Its main competitors were the Fiat Palio Adventure and Volkswagen CrossFox.
 In 2011, cumulative sales reached 700,000.

 Versions and engines

-The EcoSport was available with five inline-four engines:
+The EcoSport was available with five straight-four engines: